Azure/azure-powershell/src/ResourceManager/RecoveryServices.SiteRecovery/Commands.RecoveryServices.SiteRecovery/help/Set-AzureRmRecoveryServicesAsrReplicationProtectedItem.md

 ```

 ### -Name
-Specifies the name of the recovery virtual machine.
+Specifies the name of the recovery virtual machine that will be created on failover.

 ```yaml
 Type: String